 The V2X/ProSe layer handles the RSPP traffic as the V2X/ProSe application data packets for the QoS treatment.
 QoS handling mechanism of V2X as defined in TS 23.287 [6] or QoS handling mechanism of 5G ProSe as defined in TS 23.304 [7] is reused.

-Editor's note: PQI values for RSPP transport is FFS.